shivannis/xandr-docs-public/xandr-docs/articles/invest/update-splits.md

 ---

-# Microsoft Invest - update splits
+# Microsoft Invest - Update splits

 The below topics cover all that you can do to update splits.